Derles/ReelPaperAnomalyDetections/README.md

 #### Identification and description of the problem

 The problem of paper breaks on web presses is one of the most onerous problems in ensuring a continuous and trouble-free printing process.
-Paper is the most expensive raw material in the printing process and each breakage generates additional costs related to the material as well as machine downtime.
+The paper is the most expensive raw material in the printing process and each breakage generates additional costs related to the material as well as machine downtime.
 Early detection of a paper defect, which with a high degree of probability will result in paper breakage, can significantly reduce the costs related to the occurrence of breaks or even prevent them earlier.
-The lack of a system detecting anomalies of reel paper means that at this point the situation comes down to the post factum assessment (after the paper break) whether it is related to a defect of the manufacturer's paper.
+The lack of a system detecting anomalies of the reel paper means that at this point the situation comes down to the post factum assessment (after the paper break) whether it is related to a defect of the manufacturer's paper.
 After the occurrence of such an event, the employee manually analyzes hundreds of images from the reel stand/reel splicer to assess whether the break was due to a defect of the paper manufacturer, then a complaint is prepared with the appropriate evidence material.
 The introduction of the image recognition mechanism on the web press unwinder and then the recognition of labeled defect categories, such as e.g. holes, not only could protect against potential breaks of paper, but also automate the complaint process.
 The proposed solution would analyze images from the reel stand/reel splicer of web press and if a given image was classified as one of the anomalies, it would alert the machine operator who would take further actions, including stopping the printing.